-Preethi Sundaram, Ph.D., has been our Chief Strategy officer since January 1, 2022.
+Preethi Sundaram, Ph.D., has been our Chief Strategy Officer since January 1, 2022.
 Previously, since July 2021, Dr. Sundaram served as our Chief Product Development Officer.
 Dr. Sundaram has more than 20 years' experience managing and mentoring teams delivering lifesaving medicines to patients.
 Prior to her employment with Catalyst, since 2005, Dr. Sundaram was employed in various positions with Sanofi, including as Global Clinical Research Director, International Development from 2005-2010, Global Project Head, Multiple Therapeutic Area Programs from 2010 to 2017, Global Head and VP, Medical Operations, Primary Care Business Unit from 2017 to 2020, and since October 2020, as Sanofi's Global Head and VP, Medical Operations, General Medicines Business Unit.
-In that last position, Dr. Sundaram was accountable for leadership of critical global medical operational functions, including the oversight of portfolio financials and delivery of strategic milestones, as well as being responsible for the leadership of multiple portfolio management functions across all therapeutic areas in Sanofi's General Medicines Business Unit.
-Prior to joining Sanofi, in 2005 Dr. Sundaram served as a Project Lead, Immunoscience Development Center for Abbott Laboratories; between 2003 to 2005, Dr. Sundaram served as a medical writer and project lead at Covance; between 2001 to 2003, Dr. Sundaram served as a Clinical Director with Neurovision & Medical Services; between 1997 to 2001, Dr. Sundaram was a Graduate Teaching Assistant and Clinical Supervisor at West Norwich Hospital in Cambridge, UK; and between 1995 to 1997, Dr. Sundaram was on the clinical faculty at the Sankara Nethralaya Eye Hospital in Chennai, India.
-Dr. Sundaram holds a Bachelor of Arts in Psychology from the University of Madras (India), a Bachelor of Science in Optometry from the Elite School of Optometry & Bits (India), a Doctor of Philosophy in Optometry from Anglia Ruskin University (United Kingdom), and an Executive Business Masters from the London Business School
+In that last position, Dr. Sundaram was accountable for leadership of critical global medical operational functions, including the oversight of portfolio financials and delivery of strategic milestones, as well as being responsible for the leadership of multiple portfolio management functions across all therapeutic areas in Sanofi's Medicines Business Unit.
+Prior to joining Sanofi, in 2005 Dr. Sundaram served as a Project Lead, Immunoscience Development Center for Abbott Laboratories; between 2003 to 2005, Dr. Sundaram served as a medical writer and project lead at Covance; between 2001 to 2003, Dr. Sundaram served as a Clinical Director with Neurovision & Medical Services; between 1997 to 2001, Dr. Sundaram was on the clinical faculty at the Sankara Nethralaya Eye Hospital in Chennai, India.
+Dr. Sundaram holds a Bachelor of Arts in Psychology from the University of Madras (India), a Bachelor of Science in Optometry from the Elite School of Optometry & Bits (India), a Doctor of Philosophy in Optometry from Anglia Ruskin University (United Kingdom), and an Executive Business Masters from the London Business School.